thorvaldurhelga/tagutils/README.md

 ### Models

-Add the has many associations yourself
+Add the associations yourself with the standard `has_many` class macro:

 ~~~
 class Country < ActiveRecord::Base